-Required for a minor: 24 hours including SCST 101, 102, 201, plus 12 additional credits in approved courses.
+Required for a minor: 24 hours including NORST 101, 102, 201, plus 12 additional credits in approved courses.
 Approved study abroad courses can be used to fulfill the requirements for the minor.

 A student may not apply the same elective courses in a Nordic Studies major/minor towards a major/minor in International Studies.
 Students who wish to substitute a Nordic language, other than Norwegian, for the language core should consult with the Nordic studies director.

-Current courses approved for the Nordic studies minor/minor include:
+Current courses approved for the Nordic studies major/minor include:

-Additional courses that night apply toward the Nordic studies major or minor are reviewed by the Nordic studies program director and the Nordic studies board.
+Additional courses that might apply toward the Nordic studies major or minor are reviewed by the Nordic studies program director and the Nordic studies board.

 Language immersion experience: For majors, a minimum of one semester of academic study in a Nordic country.
 For minors, a term of study abroad is strongly recommended, but not required.
 Program selection and other options must be approved by the department for all majors and minors prior to departure.